What moves me

 There I met many musicians and soon, together with a friend and sound engineer, the idea to open an own studio was born.
 Thank you, Harald Schäuffelen.
 So "studio-westend-ton" at Augustenstraße 75 came into existence, which we ran together from 1980 until 1984, starting with TEAC-4-track up to TASCAM-16-track towards the end.

-Those were the times when the recordings with Otto Kondzialka and Friedemann Bornträger (see audio examples under "YESTERYEAR / Long gone and worth hearing ...") and also those with Joachim Grötzinger, Klaus-Peter Schöpfer and Thommy Wahl were realized, all still on an 8-track-TEAC and a Soundcraft 400.
+Those were the times when the recordings with Otto Kondzialka and Friedemann Bornträger (see audio examples under "YESTERYEAR / Long gone and worth hearing ...") and also those with Joachim Grötzinger, klaus-Peter Schöpfer and Thommy Wahl were realized, all still on an 8-track-TEAC and a Soundcraft 400.

 During one of the pieces the multi-track tape broke down after 8 minutes and I spontaneously switched over to “bootlace” (stereo tape) for the mixing.
 One chorus at the end was missing, but the final theme was on tape and the recording was rescued with some post-recording finishing touches.